moveit/moveit_example_apps/tutorials/doc/random_pick/random_pick.rst

 Troubles Shooting
 -----------------
-* MoveIt pick() motion planning failed with IK.
-This's a known issue also observed in the `pick_place app <https://github.com/ros-planning/moveit_tutorials/tree/melodic-devel/doc/pick_place>`_ of MoveIt Tutorial.
+* MoveIt pick() motion planning has a known Inverse Kinematics issue also observed in the `pick_place app <https://github.com/ros-planning/moveit_tutorials/tree/melodic-devel/doc/pick_place>`_ of MoveIt Tutorial, which may result in IK failure or uncomfortable IK result.
   We reported the issue as `#1278 <https://github.com/ros-planning/moveit/issues/1278>`_ and provided a workaround.
   Try rebuild moveit_core with this workaround.